hannatang-beep/GR5999-Master-Thesis-GSS-PartyID/README.md

 ## ✅ Notes

-- All outputs (.csv, .png) are saved to /output/ and excluded from GitHub tracking via .gitignore
+- Most outputs (.csv, .png) are saved to `/output/` and excluded from GitHub tracking via `.gitignore`
+- However, selected output files used in the thesis appendices (e.g., variable summaries and Figure 4.1) are explicitly tracked and committed
 - Modeling emphasizes interpretability (via LASSO + VIF) and class balance
 - Appendices are generated using scripts to ensure reproducibility